-- 4.1 When approving the 2015/16 Annual Governance Statement, the Audit Committee noted that the statements from 2016/17 onwards would be based on the new CIPFA/Solace Framework that was published in 2016. - 4.2 The new Framework identifies 7 Core Principles for Good Governance:
+- 4.1 The Annual Governance Statement is based on the new CIPFA/Solace Framework that was published in 2016. - 4.2 The new Framework identifies 7 Core Principles for Good Governance:

 A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law